bpm-diag/smartRPA/README.md

 -   [x] Office logger
 -   [x] Clipboard logger

-A complete list of features for each module is available in [`features.pdf`](https://github.com/marco2012/SystemLogger/blob/master/docs/Features.pdf)
+A complete list of features for each module is available in [`features.pdf`](

 ## Project structure

 ```
 .
 ├── README.md
+├── RPA
 ├── docs
+├── logs
 ├── mainLogger.py
 ├── modules
 │   ├── browserlogger